 Truth be told, when I first started using this planner, I thought it was too small to be able to track all my random ideas throughout the day.
 I was coming from larger planners where I had more space to write, time block and track how my time was spent in quarterly increments.

 But what I realized the more I used the Daily Simplified Planner* was that it forced me to abbreviate and you guessed it, SIMPLIFY my planning process and routine.
-As it turns out, it does have enough room to keep up with my daily needs and the little notebook can keep track of any overflow that doesn’t get done or for longer-term projects.
+As it turns out, it does have enough room to keep up with my daily needs and the little notebook can keep track of any overflow that doesn’t get done or for longer-term projects that will move from year to year.
 Realistically, there is enough to do space for what I could possibly accomplish in one day.
+And it’s also teaching me to leave more white space so I don’t overplan and overexhaust myself.

 I love the Daily Simplified Planner for the ways it’s helping my simplify my life.
 I love the Prep work like the Simplicity Challenge for 30 ways to simplify my home, mind and mom life.
 Some easy things I haven’t thought of doing, some quick wins, and some things I procrastinate with and just need to do.
 I love the Looking Back and Looking Ahead pages as I think it’s important to see what worked, what didn’t and what you want to improve on.
 This is the sort of exercise I like to do weekly as well as part of my planning routine.